the-gigi/dominion/README.md

 # Overview

-This project is a Python implementation of the well-known card game [Dominion](https://en.wikipedia.org/wiki/Dominion_%28card_game%29)
+This project is a Python implementation of the renowned card game [Dominion](https://en.wikipedia.org/wiki/Dominion_%28card_game%29)

 # Running with Docker